-- 5.9.1.1 A first penalty of \$1.00 (one dollar) will be assessed if an encounter data line or header with an identified error is not corrected by the end of the first calendar quarter following the calendar quarter in which the line was originally processed. - 5.9.1.2 A second penalty of \$1.00 (one dollar) will be assessed if the same encounter line error is not corrected by the end of the second calendar quarter following the calendar quarter in which the line was originally processed. - 5.9.1.3 A third penalty of \$1.00 (one dollar) will be assessed if the same encounter line error is not corrected by the end of the third calendar quarter following the calendar quarter in which the line was originally processed. - 5.9.1.4 A fourth penalty of \$1.00 (one dollar) will be assessed if the same encounter line error is not corrected by the end of the fourth calendar quarter following the calendar quarter in which the line was originally processed.

-5.9.2 Penalty Limit.
+- 5.9.1.1 For the quarters ending September 30 and December 31 of Contract Year 2021: for each calendar quarter, the MCO will be assessed one dollar (\$1.00) as a Corrected Claim Penalty for each edited uncorrected error over ninety (90) days old that is found by the STATE in encounter claims.
+The 90-day time period is measured as of the last day of the calendar quarter being assessed; this assessment was suspended during part of 2021. - 5.9.1.2 Beginning April 1, 2022, the Corrected Claim Penalty will be assessed for all errors left uncorrected more than one hundred and twenty (120) days as of the end of the quarter (March 31, 2022).
+No encounters with dates of service prior to July 1, 2021 will included in any penalty calculations going forward. - 5.9.1.3 Errors will continue to be assessed on claims each quarter until either the error has been corrected or the date of service on the claim is more than thirty-six (36) months old.
+The MCO will be assessed one dollar (\$1.00) for each edited uncorrected error over one hundred and twenty (120) days old that is found by the STATE in encounter claims.
+The 120-day time period is measured as of the last day of the calendar quarter being assessed. - 5.9.1.4 The STATE will provide to the MCO a report of all encounter claims with potential errors that will be assessed unless corrected by the end of that quarter, per section 3.13.2.1(1) above. - 5.9.2 Penalty limit.
 The sum of penalties related to encounter data errors under this section shall not exceed one tenth of one percent (0.1%) of Capitation Payment for the Contract Year.
-The STATE will reconcile the amount of penalties for the Contract Year against the total Capitation Payments for the Contract Year at the end of the first, second, third and fourth quarters following the end of the Contract Year.
+The STATE will reconcile the amount of penalties for the Contract Year against the total capitation payments for the Contract Year at the end of the first, second, third and fourth quarters following the end of the Contract Year.
 If necessary, the STATE will refund to the MCO any amount in excess of one tenth of one percent (0.1%) of Capitation Payment.